7 Reasons Having a Network of Girlfriends is Important as We Age

 Having a girlfriend network – whether it’s just a few friends or a large gaggle of them – is an important factor in achieving quality longevity and future happiness for women.

-In Okinawa, centenarian women stay connected with lifelong circles of friends called a “moai.”
+In Okinawa, Japan, centenarian women stay connected with lifelong circles of friends called a “moai.”
 The group commits to provide support and camaraderie to each other as they age.

 The members of the moai, who have known each other for decades, help each other solve problems, manage emotional crises and reduce stress.